 At age 71, a 10-year term life insurance could cost as little as $190.06 a month.

 Final expense insurance is a “must-have” insurance because it helps your family pay for funeral costs when you are gone.
-At age 71, a burial insurance policy can cost as little as $80.28 a month.
+At age 71, a monthly burial insurance policy can cost as little as $80.28.

 Any money left over after paying for healthcare and long-term care expenses should be invested safely and securely to maximize growth potential.
-There are a few ways to invest after retirement, including fixed annuities and fixed index annuities.
+A few ways to invest after retirement include fixed and index annuities.

 A fixed annuity provides the investor with a guaranteed interest rate for a set period, similar to a certificate of deposit (CD).
 However, unlike CDs, fixed annuities offer liquidity and higher interest rates.